huggingface/blog/how-to-deploy-a-pipeline-to-google-clouds.md

 ## Conclusion

-By using Transformers' sentiment analysis pipeline, I won a non-negligible amount of time.
+By using Transformers' sentiment analysis pipeline, I saved a non-negligible amount of time.
 Instead of training/fine-tuning a model, I could find one ready to be used in production and start the deployment in my system.
-I might fine-tune it in the future, but as it shows on my test, the accuracy is already amazing!
+I might fine-tune it in the future, but as shown on my test, the accuracy is already amazing!
 I would have liked a "pure TensorFlow" model, or at least a way to load it in TensorFlow without Transformers dependencies to use the AI platform.
 It would also be great to have a lite version.